 If you would like to switch from our plan to: This is what you should do: Another Medicare health plan.
 Enroll in the new Medicare health plan.
 You will automatically be disenrolled from this plan when your new plan's coverage begins.

-Original Medicare with a separate Medicare prescription drug plan.
+If you would like to switch from our plan to: This is what you should do: Original Medicare with a separate Medicare prescription drug plan.
 Enroll in the new Medicare prescription drug plan.
 You will automatically be disenrolled from this plan when your new plan's coverage begins.

-If you would like to switch This is what you should do: from our plan to: Original Medicare Send us a written request to disenroll Contact without a separate Member Services if you need more information on Medicare prescription how to do this (phone numbers are printed on the back cover of this booklet). drug plan.
-You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
+Original Medicare without a separate Medicare prescription drug plan. • Send us a written request to disenroll.
+Contact Member Services if you need more information on how to do this (phone numbers are printed on the back cover of this booklet). • You can also contact Medicare , at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
 TTY users should call 1-877-486-2048.
 You will be disenrolled from this plan when your coverage in Original Medicare begins.